Pitt-IshiharaLab/lab-handbook/README.md

 	- All digital data must be copied to your folder in the Ishihara lab NAS.
 This includes the files in the Ishihara lab shared OneDrive.
 	- (Interim policy) All microscopy data must be copied to the FujiData drive of the Fuji workstation.
 - [ ] Lab Notebooks
-	- LabArchives ELN: Make sure Keisuke is listed Administrator for your notebook.
-Give access to your personal email to ensure continued access when your Pitt account expires.
+	- LabArchives ELN: List Keisuke as Administrator for your notebook(s).
+Give access to your personal email for continued access after your Pitt account expires.
-	- Other digital notebooks: You must export all your notebooks as Word or PDF document and place the copies in your folder ithe Ishihara lab NAS.
+	- Other digital notebooks: Export all entries as Word or PDF documents to  your folder in the Ishihara lab NAS.
-	- Physical notebooks: This is a property of the Ishihara lab, which stays in the lab.
-You can make a personal copy by scanning the relevant pages.
+	- Physical notebooks: Physical notebooks stay in the lab.
+Make a personal copy by scanning relevant pages.
 - [ ] Move your name to the almuni section in [LabMembers.md](LabMembers.md).
 Include the period that you were part of the group.
 This will be your last pull request to this repository!
 - [ ] Check all of the above with Keisuke.